Fernando Fonseca

-Fernando Manuel Ferreira Fonseca (born 14 March 1997) is a Portuguese professional footballer who plays as a right-back.
+Fernando Manuel Ferreira Fonseca (born 14 March 1997) is a Portuguese professional footballer who plays as a right-back for Liga Portugal 2 club Leixões.

 Club career

 Porto

 Born in Porto, Fonseca joined FC Porto's youth system in 2009, from neighbours Boavista FC.
 While at the service of the former's under-19 squad he won two consecutive national championships, under the guidance of former club player António Folha; his contribution was praised by the media, who described an enormous work capacity on the right flank and aggressiveness in ball disputes.

 In the beginning of the 2016–17 season, Fonseca was promoted to the reserves by Luís Castro.
 His senior debut arrived on 24 August 2016, in a 2–1 home win against S.C.
 Olhanense in the Segunda Liga where he played the full 90 minutes.
 The following month he signed a contract extension until 2020, although no values of the termination clause were disclosed.

 Fonseca played his first match in the Primeira Liga on 6 May 2017, profiting from the absence of the suspended Maxi Pereira and featuring the entire 1–1 away draw with C.S.
 Marítimo.
 For the following campaign, he was loaned to fellow top-division team G.D.
 Estoril Praia.